Andy Moog: Edmonton Oilers

-Moog was drafted by the Edmonton Oilers in 1980 and spent most of the season in the minors, until injuries to goaltenders Ron Low and Eddie Mio forced him into action late in the season.
+Moog was drafted by the Edmonton Oilers on June 11, 1980, and spent most of the season in the minors, until injuries to goaltenders Ron Low and Eddie Mio forced him into action late in the season.
 That year he was spectacular in a three-game first round sweep of the Montreal Canadiens.
 The following year, Moog was expected to share goaltending duties with Low, but then a 19-year-old Grant Fuhr surprisingly made the team straight out of training camp.
 Moog was once again relegated to the minors, appearing in only eight NHL games that season.

 In 1982–83, Oilers general manager and coach Glen Sather decided to go with the young duo of Moog and Fuhr and traded Low.
-Moog was given the starting job in the playoffs, and helped lead the Oilers to their first Stanley Cup Finals, though they were swept by the New York Islanders, who captured their fourth straight Stanley Cup.
-The next year Sather chose to go with Fuhr in the 1984 playoffs.
-Fuhr was injured in the third game of the Stanley Cup Finals in a rematch against the Islanders.
+Moog who played 50 games in the regular season gathering a impressive 33-8-7 record was given the starting job in the playoffs, and helped lead the Oilers to their first Stanley Cup Finals, though they were swept by the New York Islanders, who captured their fourth straight Stanley Cup.
+The next year Moog played in a back up role only playing in 38 games but would once again boast a winning record but Sather chose to go with Fuhr in the 1984 playoffs.
+However Fuhr was injured in the third game of the Stanley Cup Finals in a rematch against the Islanders.
 Moog stepped in and led the Oilers to a series win.
+Moog would win a second Stanley Cup in a back up role the following 1984-85 season.

-Fuhr continued to be the number one goalie for the subsequent seasons.
+During the 1985-86 and 1986-87 seasons Moog and Fuhr continued to nearly evenly split the goaltending duties, with Moog playing just 1 game more than Fuhr in 1986 and 2 more than his teammate in 1987.
+Moog played well both seasons, boasting a heavy winning record both years.
+However, when it came to the postseason, Fuhr was the one to get the nod as the Oilers won the Stanley Cup once again in 1987.
 After demanding a trade, Moog walked out on the Oilers in 1987 to play for Team Canada at the Calgary Winter Olympics.
 There, Moog and Sean Burke played four games each, with Canada finishing fourth.
+Overall Moog played 31 career games for Team Canada.
 Glen Sather offered to trade Moog to the Pittsburgh Penguins for Steve Guenette and a first round draft pick, but Penguins owner Edward J. DeBartolo, Sr. told his general manager, Eddie Johnston, that he could not trade a first round draft pick.